sparkfunX/ARGOS-ARTIC-R2-Shield/README.md

 ![ARTIC R2 Library](./img/HookUp2.JPG)

 - Click on _File\Examples_.
-Hover over _SparkFun ARGOS ARTIC R2 Library_ and click on e.g. _Example15_TransmitARGOS4VLDLongExample_
+Hover over _SparkFun ARGOS ARTIC R2 Library_ and select one of the examples

 ![ARTIC R2 Library](./img/HookUp3.JPG)

 - **Attach an antenna to the SparkX ARGOS Satellite Transceiver Shield.
-(Never attempt to transmit with no antenna attached!)**
+(Never attempt to transmit without an antenna attached!)**
 - Mount the Satellite Transceiver Shield onto the SparkFun Thing Plus Artemis
 - Attach the Thing Plus to your computer using a USB-C cable
 - Click on _Tools\Port_ and select the COM port for the Artemis